State of Canadian Business Funding 2026

 Because: SR&ED has no competition, no application deadline, and pays out as cash for early-stage CCPCs.
 It stacks with grants from IRAP, NRC, and provincial programs.
 Layering them is additive, not exclusive.

 The federal government administers funding through Innovation, Science and Economic Development Canada (ISED), the National Research Council (NRC), Export Development Canada (EDC), Agriculture and Agri-Food Canada (AAFC), and more than a dozen sector departments.
-Federal programs are available to any eligible Canadian business regardless of province, and they make up the largest single tier by count — 147 out of 345 active programs.
+Federal programs are available to any eligible Canadian business regardless of province, and they make up the largest single tier by count, though only barely — 181 out of 437 active programs, with provincial programs close behind at 179.
 The Industrial Research Assistance Program (IRAP) and CanExport SMEs are the two most-reached federal programs across all business stages and sectors.

 | Level | Active programs | Coverage |